-Allocation means that during times of shortages, the factory will decide which client gets his total or partial order first, they take the decision based on their best interests.
+Allocation means that during times of shortages, the factory will decide which client gets his total or partial order first, they make the decision based on their best interests.

 This doesn’t mean that the factory will forget about you and your purchase order, this just means that it will take them a couple more weeks to get the order out.

 You might be thinking, why can’t the factory simply make more?
 It’s not that simple.

 Let’s assume the factory has all the raw materials necessary and the equipment to produce 5 times more of the thermistor mosfets many clients want, why don’t they just go ahead and make more, they’re losing money!!!
 You might think.

 The thing is that even if the factory has all the resources necessary to produce more of the thermistor mosfets you want; they are also working on many other types of components, and there are some that are more profitable than the one you need, so will they stop everything else they’re doing just to focus on one component?
 Most likely not.